 Employers who want to give a person a second chance may still have some misgivings about a criminal working on the premises.
 Often their apprehension is justifiable, but not always necessarily because the felon might cause someone physical harm.
 There are actually many different liability issues that can arise from both allowing and denying employment to a convicted felon.

-Anyone running a business needs liability insurance to protect the company, the employees, and the customers from lawsuits.
+Anyone running a business needs liability insurance to protect the agency, the employees, and the customers from lawsuits.
 Though workplace violence can still occur even with no former criminals on the payroll, the perceived threat level may be higher than normal if an ex-convict has been hired.
-To protect your company against the possibility of being sued, you might want to raise the limits of your liability coverage on your San Diego commercial insurance policy.
+To protect your agency against the possibility of being sued, you might want to raise the limits of your liability coverage on your San Diego commercial insurance policy.

 To encourage businesses to hire felons and other at-risk workers, the U.S. Department of Labor established The Federal Bonding Program, which provides free fidelity bonds for six months.
 After this, the employer must pay for bond insurance in San Diego.
 This program is designed specifically to insure against loss from employee theft and crimes like forgery, larceny, and embezzlement.